Edit Blog Post

 House boats along one of the canals,

-where I’m going.
-On the other hand, as so many people ride their bikes, there are not as many cars on the streets as in other big cities, and therefore Amsterdam is surprisingly quiet for a big city.
+hand, as so many people ride their bikes, there are not as many cars on the streets as in other big cities, and therefore Amsterdam is surprisingly quiet for a big city.

 The conference started the next morning, and I attended a number of interesting presentations.
 In the afternoon, my colleague Maike arrived, and we attended the conference welcome reception together.
 On the Gracht (canal) in front of the conference venue, a boat was expecting us, and we were taken on a tour and then dropped off at the University of Amsterdam.
 After having some finger food and wine, Maike and I went to Rembrandtplein (Rembrandt Square) and had a nice dinner.
 I mentioned before that the city was quiet with respect to traffic.
 But in contrast to that, the square was not quiet at all, it was very busy, there were many people, and some of them performed dances or played musical instruments.
-We did not stay up long because we both still had work left to do and had to get up early the next morning to present the poster we had prepared on the topic personality, performance, and the quality
+We did not stay up long because we both still had work left to do and had to get up early the next morning to present the poster we had prepared on the topic personality, performance, and the quality of life.
+In the afternoon, I

 The Amstel Hotel